lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 Switch VS Code to the Linux file system by typing F1 (or Ctrl-Shift-P) then select **WSL: Connect to WSL**.

-Now you can open the **course22** repository in VS Code.
-If the **WSL: Connect to WSL** option is not available, you may need to install the **WSL** extension.
-You can do this by clicking on the Extensions icon on the left side of the screen and searching for **WSL**.
+Now you can open the `course22` repository in VS Code.
+If the `WSL: Connect to WSL` option is not available, you may need to install the `WSL` extension.
+You can do this by clicking on the Extensions icon on the left side of the screen and searching for `WSL`.
 Install this extension and then you should be able to connect to WSL.

-Type F1 (or Ctrl-Shift-P) then select **Git: Clone**.
-Choose **Clone from GitHub**.
-Select repository **lovellbrian/course22**.
+Type F1 (or Ctrl-Shift-P) then select `Git: Clone`.
+Choose `Clone from GitHub`.
+Select repository `lovellbrian/course22`.
 You will then be asked where to put the files.
 Simply accept the default of your home directory.
-Once the cloning is done, you will be asked if you want to **Open** the repository.
-Simply answer yes.
+Once the cloning is done, you will be asked if you want to `Open` the repository.
+Select this option.

 ![Alt text](/images/image-43.png)

-Click down the bottom left of the window where it says the word **master** and change this to **gpufrozen** or **cpufrozen**.
-If you have a GPU you can use **gpufrozen**.
-If you only have a CPU you must use **cpufrozen**.
-These branch change instructions make sure you are using the modified code rather than the **master** branch which is the original fastai code.
+Click down the bottom left of the window where it says the word `master` and change this to `gpufrozen` or `cpufrozen`.
+If you have a GPU you can use `gpufrozen`.
+If you only have a CPU you must use `cpufrozen`.
+These branch change instructions make sure you are using the modified code rather than the `master` branch which is the original fastai code.

 ![Alt text](/images/image-44.png)

-Type F1 (or Ctrl-Shift-P) then select **Dev Containers: Rebuild and Reopen in Container**.
+Type F1 (or Ctrl-Shift-P) then select `Dev Containers: Rebuild and Reopen in Container`.
 Please click on `Show Log` to see the software being installed live.

 If WSL connection gives an error message, delete the .vscode-server folder in your linux home directory and try again.